To Let Your Words Shine, Learn the Basics of Copy Design

 Layout

-A design’s layout is the way in which different items are arranged on the page – at its core, it’s about the relationship between elements.
-A strong layout makes the text flow naturally, feel balanced, and guides the eye through the page as we read.
+Layout is how elements are arranged on the page.
+A strong layout makes the text flow naturally, feel balanced, and guide the eye through the content.

 Hierarchy